Trade-off Between Efficiency and Consistency for Removal-based Explanations: Our Framework on Interpretability

 As we mentioned previously, for many interdisciplinary fields, the interpretation algorithm should be consistent. \begin{definition}[Consistent] Given $f\in \ch$, an interpretation algorithm $\ca$ is \textit{consistent} with respect to $f$, if $\ca(f,x)$ remains the same (function) for every $x\in \cx$. \end{definition} Efficiency is an important property of the attribution methods. \begin{definition}[Efficient] A model $g\in \ch$ is \textit{efficient} with respect to $f\in \cf$ on $x\in \cx$, if $g(x)=f(x)$. \end{definition}

 The following theorem states that one cannot expect to achieve the best of all three worlds.

-\begin{myThm}[\textbf{Impossible Trinity for Interpretability}] For any interpretation algorithm $\ca$ and function sets $\cg\subset \cf\subseteq \ch$, there exists $f\in \cf$ such that with respect to $f$, either $\ca$ is not consistent, or $\ca(f,x)$ is not efficient on $x$ for some $x\in \cx$. \end{myThm}
+\begin{myThm}[\textbf{Impossible Trinity for Removal-based Explanations}] For any interpretation algorithm $\ca$ and function sets $\cg\subset \cf\subseteq \ch$, there exists $f\in \cf$ such that with respect to $f$, either $\ca$ is not consistent, or $\ca(f,x)$ is not efficient on $x$ for some $x\in \cx$. \end{myThm}